DeChambeau a one-man show at Pinehurst No. 2 and leads US Open by 3

 At stake is a chance to capture a second U.S. Open title with a reimagined game — still powerful as ever — and a physique that isn’t quite the “Incredible Bulk” he was at Winged Foot in 2020.

-Still ahead is a final round with Rory McIlroy, Patrick Cantlay and Matthieu Pavon three shots behind and all looking capable of giving him a run for the silver trophy.
+Still ahead is a final round with Rory McIlroy (69), Patrick Cantlay (70) and Matthieu Pavon (69) three shots behind and all looking capable of giving him a run for the silver trophy.

+“I love the test that Pinehurst is presenting, and you’ve got to focus and concentrate on every single shot out there,” McIlroy said.
+“It’s what a U.S. Open should be like.
+It’s obviously great to be in the mix.”

 DeChambeau, a runner-up by one shot last month in the PGA Championship with another top 10 at the Masters in April, was at 7-under 203.
 He is the only player to post three straight rounds of 60s in a U.S. Open at Pinehurst No. 2.